top of page

 How RITA members work together

-RITA is a system of regions collaborating to share and scale social and environmental solutions through the power of international trade.
-Aspiring Impact Trade Regions must first fulfill our minimum criteria, which then grants access to: our membership registry, a new ‘Regional Impact Origin’ (RIO) brand mark and our seasonal programs of inter-regional trade roundtables, trade missions, fairs and gatherings.
+RITA will be a system of regions collaborating to share and scale social and environmental solutions through the power of international trade.
+Aspiring Impact Trade Regions will need to first fulfill minimum criteria which will grant access to: a membership registry, a new "Regional Impact Trade" brand mark and a seasonal programme of inter regional gatherings, a technological platform, round tables, impact trade missions, fairs and other spaces.
+The aim is to facilitate access to regional markets, financial capital, talents and knowledge.

 Membership requirements

-Regions need to address three minimum conditions categories for eligibility, including:
+Regions will need to address three minimum conditions categories for eligibility, including:

 Regions must have demonstrated multi-sector partnerships, innovation Hubs or other mechanisms which overcome polarisation and separation.